10 Common Misunderstandings About the Arctic

 The experts here at Expeditions Online know a lot about the Arctic and we’ve written this blog post to help clear up 10 common misunderstandings about the Arctic.

 The Arctic is an incredible place, rich with wildlife and stunning scenery.
 But there is an air of mystery about it — and with this mystery comes misunderstanding.
 We don’t judge anyone for not having their facts straight about the Arctic, but we would like to offer our assistance.
-The experts here at Expeditions Online know a lot about the Arctic and we’ve written this blog post to help clear up 10 common misunderstandings about the Arctic, we'd also suggest checking out The Best Arctic Trips in 2018.
+The experts here at Expeditions Online know a lot about the Arctic and we’ve written this blog post to help clear up 10 common misunderstandings about the Arctic, we'd also suggest checking out All About Spitsbergen and Arctic Polar Ice.

 1) Penguins and Polar Bears Both Live in the Arctic